 “A wizard is never late, nor is he early, he arrives precisely when he means to.”

 In my mind, the ability to arrive precisely when you mean to requires neither rushing nor dallying.
-It also means accepting that you arrive exactly when you are meant to, so any attempts to hurry or delay are ultimately pointless.
+It also means the arrival itself is a process, so any attempts to hurry or delay are ultimately pointless.
 You’ll get there when you’re supposed to.

 Applying Mindfulness to Tea